 - Basic services and facilities – service standards in Asia are higher and costs cheaper, while basic facilities like availability of drinking water, toilets, packed food are better in Europe, the US and main cities in Asia.

 Air travel with toddlers

 Tiring toddlers out at the airport is a great way to ensure that they sleep on flights.
 Frankfurt, Hong Kong, Singapore and Mumbai airports, to name a few, have play areas for children.
-Else, walking the aisles and watching airplanes should do the trick.
-If you are traveling to the US, ensure that the port of entry is your final destination.
+Else, walking the aisles and watching aeroplanes should do the trick.
+If you are travelling to the US, ensure that the port of entry is your final destination.

 Travel via trains or ferries

 Trains in Europe are very comfortable and as we discovered on an Austrian Rail Jet, have separate compartments for families with kids that the rest of the travellers avoid like the plague.
 The Man in Seat Sixty-One gives a handy guide on rail travel through Europe.

 Ferries afford a unique way to travel, especially with kids who love water.
 We loved our ferry ride from Santorini to Mykonos in Greece.
 Do make sure though that the little ones stay away from any crannies on the open decks and are adequately buffeted against wind chill.

 The comfort of road travel varies with destination – chauffeured cars may work well in Asia while self-drive is a must in the US unless you are staying in the centre of the city.